About us

 Our objectives are to:

-• recognise the diversity of historical perspectives, including those of Indigenous peoples, and encourage excellence in historical practice
+- recognise the diversity of historical perspectives, including those of First Nations peoples, and encourage excellence in historical practice

 Image Credit above: Photo by Museums Victoria on Unsplash